What is Accounting for Joint Ventures?

 - Sharing of Gains and Losses: Accounting methodsAccounting MethodsAccounting methods define the set of rules and procedure that an organization must adhere to while recording the business revenue and expenditure.
-Cash accounting and accrual accounting are the two significant accounting methods. for the joint venturesJoint VenturesA joint venture is a commercial arrangement between two or more parties in which the parties pool their assets with the goal of performing a specific task, and each party has joint ownership of the entity and is accountable for the costs, losses, or profits that arise out of the venture., irrespective of the type of arrangement or venture, mainly feature the concept of sharing of incomes and expenditures, gains, and losses.
+Cash accounting and accrual accounting are the two significant accounting methods. for the joint venturesJoint VenturesA joint venture is a commercial arrangement between two or more parties in which the parties pool their assets with the goal of performing a specific task, and each party has joint ownership of the entity and is accountable for the costs, losses, or profits that arise out of the venture., irrespective of the type of arrangement or venture, mainly include sharing incomes and expenditures, gains, and losses.

 - Agreement: Joint ventures are always formed on the agreement of collaboration that is binding under most circumstances.
 The agreement enlists all clauses and aspects regarding the venture.

-- Duration of Venture: The agreement most necessarily includes terms on the period for which the businesses have come together for a joint venture.
+- Duration of Venture: The agreement most necessarily includes terms on the period the businesses have come together for a joint venture.
 This inclusion is made at the beginning and may be subject to changes on mutual consent.

 Types of Accounting for Joint Ventures